AstroContainers/2018-05-workshop/index.md

 - Linux command line, directory structures, shell commands
 - Using and running analysis tools from the command line
 - Experience using HPC, distributed computing, cloud computing systems
-- Familiarity of logging into and using remote systems
+- Familiar with logging into and using remote systems
 - Basic programming experience (language of your choice)

 ### Tentative Schedule: